facelio/facelio/README.md

 I'm [Your Name]!

-- 🔭 I’m currently working on [Machine Learning and Deep Networks].
+- 🔭 I’m currently working on Machine Learning and Deep Networks.
-- 🌱 I’m currently learning [persistent homology].
+- 🌱 I’m currently learning persistent homology.
-- 👯 I’m looking to collaborate on [Machine Learning and Deep Networks].
+- 👯 I’m looking to collaborate on Machine Learning and Deep Networks.
-- 💬 Ask me about [Machine Learning].
+- 💬 Ask me about Machine Learning.
-- ⚡ Fun fact: [I'm very curious and I like learning about new tools].
+- ⚡ Fun fact: I'm very curious and I like learning about new tools.

 ---